 Since the beginning of my law practice, I have handled thousands of Family Court cases ranging from minor visitation cases to cases involving extensive domestic and child abuse.
-I am regularly appointed by the courts in Otsego and Delaware County to be an Attorney for the Child (formerly called a Law Guardian) and have received over 100 hours of training in this area alone.
+I am regularly appointed by the courts in Otsego and Delaware County to be an Attorney for the Child (formerly called a Law Guardian) and have received close to 200 hours of training in this area alone.

 Matters in Family Court often require as much diplomacy as legal skill.
 Even though significant rights must be protected, especially when children are involved, fighting tooth and nail can often further disrupt a family structure and lead to more serious problems in the future.
 Regardless of what the adults may want, if there are children involved the Judge will be looking out for their best interests, regardless of what is “fair” for one parent or the other.

 The first time I meet with new clients I try to determine if they know what they want to accomplish and whether they have considered long term ramifications.

 If I have not previously represented the client, I try to find out as much as the history of the case as I can reviewing prior Petitions and court orders.
 We will discuss things like possible witnesses, documents, emails, or Facebook entries.
 If I accept a case, the client receives copies of all correspondence and documents.